Sharon Morgan: Personal life

 Morgan grew up in Glanamman, Carmarthenshire, the daughter of a headmaster and a drama teacher.
-In her youth she didn't believe she could succeed as an actress, but states that her parents always supported her career choice.
+In her youth she did not believe she could succeed as an actress, but states that her parents always supported her career choice.
 As a back up to her desired acting career, Morgan studied an undergraduate history course at Cardiff University in the 1960s, before training to be a stage actress.
-Morgan has two children, Stephan (born 1979/1980) and Saran (born 1995/1996) and spent the largest part of her acting career juggling her work and life as a single parent.
+Morgan has two children, Steffan (born 1979/1980) and Saran (born 1995/1996) and spent the largest part of her acting career juggling her work and life as a single parent.
 Speaking of her difficult home/work balance Morgan elaborates that "You manage with the help of friends.
 You find a way".
 A Welsh language campaigner, Morgan was arrested in 1988 for daubing paint on the Welsh Office.
 The actress was afraid that this criminal conviction may have precluded her from gaining a US Visa to film Torchwood in Los Angeles.

 Morgan is trilingual, speaking Welsh – her mother tongue – English and French.
 Morgan is an advocate for remaining active in old age, and cites fellow actress Helen Mirren as an inspiration to older women.